 (iv) Default.
 For the purposes of Paragraph 6 of the Annex, the Value of Other Eligible Credit Support and/or Other Equivalent Credit Support shall be excluded from the calculation of the Value of the Credit Support Balance.
 To the extent the Transferee draws under any Letter of Credit the Transferor’s obligations to the Transferee shall be discharged in an amount equal to such drawings.

-(v) Definitions.
+(v) Value.
 The definition of “Value” in Paragraph 10 is amended by inserting at the end thereof the following Subparagraph (iii):

 “(iii) items that are comprised in the Credit Support Balance that are Other Eligible Credit Support, the stated amount thereunder then available to be unconditionally drawn by the Transferee, multiplied by the applicable Valuation Percentage.”